-Management of the City of Parker is responsible for establishing and maintaining effective internal control over financial reporting.
-In planning and performing our audit, we considered the City's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the City's internal control over financial reporting.
+In planning and performing our audit of the financial statements, we considered City of Parker, Florida's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of City of Parker, Florida's internal control.
+Accordingly, we do not express an opinion on the effectiveness of City of Parker, Florida's internal control.

-Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses and therefore, there can be no assurance that all deficiencies, significant deficiencies, or material weaknesses have been identified.
-However, as described below we identified certain deficiencies in internal control over financial reporting that we consider to be material weaknesses.
+Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+However, as described below, we identified certain deficiencies in internal control that we consider to be material weaknesses and significant deficiencies.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
 We consider the deficiencies described below to be material weaknesses.

-12-01 (Prior years 11-01 and 10-01) (Initially reported in 2007) Significant adjustments to the financial records were necessary in order for the financial statements to conform to U.S. generally accepted accounting principles.
+13-01 (Prior years 12-01 and 11-01) (Initially reported in 2007) Significant adjustments to the financial records were necessary in order for the financial statements to conform to U.S. generally accepted accounting principles.